KalphalusKal/KalphalusKal/README.md

 Most of my projects are at [@Kalphalus](https://www.github.com/Kalphalus)

 Im avoiding AI Code apps because I wont be able to do basic things without if I go with them.
+I do use AI to help write basic scripts to help me automate actions as I cant code yet.

 My Profiles "Contributions" arent really contributions, im bad at this, so I can update the same thing like 15-20 times in 5 minites